\n\n

 – **Where to buy:** Boots, Amazon, direct from Hartmann, some supermarkets

 The “Normal” sits in the middle of Hartmann’s pad range — below the Midi and Maxi variants in absorbency, and above the Mini.
-For heavy overnight wetting, it is worth knowing where this sits before purchasing.
+For heavy overnight wetting, it is important to consider this before purchasing.

 Using any booster pad inside a pull-up for overnight bedwetting introduces a practical constraint that many parents only discover after buying: the pad adds absorbent capacity, but it can also interfere with the pull-up’s own leak guards if positioned incorrectly.